 2. Google Snapseed

-Google’s Snapseed is photo editing powerhouse on both iOS and Android.
-In 2016 the app was updated to support RAW editing, which makes it probably the best free image editor on the platform.
+Google’s Snapseed is a photo editing powerhouse on both iOS and Android.
+The app support RAW editing, which makes it a candidate for the best free image editor on those platforms.

 In addition to several filters, which Snapseed refers to as Looks, there’s a dizzying array of editing tools to choose from.
 These range from the basics to perspective shifts, selective coloring, instant HDR, and extensive monochrome filters and options.

-The app controls nicely too.
+The app controls well too.
 Just drag left and right to adjust a parameter’s strength, or drag up and down to change the parameter.

-Prisma is an app unlike any other here.
-When you load an image in Prisma, it sends that image to a server where it’s converted into a particular style of art.
+Prisma is an app unlike any other.
+When you load an image into Prisma, it sends that image to a server where it’s converted into a particular style of art.
 These styles are modeled on great artists like Picasso and Matisse, but also venture into comic book and futuristic territory.

 You can adjust the strength of the filter, which is fortunate since the app produces a mixture of impressive and slightly-off images.
 Some filters produce images that really look like computer-generated artwork; others transform images into something weird and wonderful.

-Prisma has some of its features locked behind a premium subscription.
-If you want more styles, unlimited HD renders, and an ad-free experience, you’ll need to cough up $3 per month.
+Prisma has some of its features locked behind a premium account.
+If you want more styles, unlimited HD renders, and an ad-free experience, you’ll need to subscribe.

 7. Lens Distortions

-To unlock even more effects and filters you can subscribe for $1 per month.
-You can also expand the various categories by buying packs outright if you’d rather pay once and keep forever.
+To unlock even more effects and filters, sign up for the premium subscription.
+You can also expand the various categories by buying packs outright if you’d rather pay once and keep them forever.

-You’re going to either love or hate VSCO’s abstract, minimalist interface.
-To its credit, the app has improved over the years with better labels on its editing tools and a more straightforward approach to image editing.
+You’ll either love or hate VSCO’s abstract and minimalist interface.
+To its credit, the app has improved over time with better labels on its editing tools and a more straightforward approach to image editing.

 It’s also the only app on this list capable of capturing RAW images.
-Tap on the camera and then change the image format to RAW to capture four times as much data every time you press the shutter (if these 12MB RAW file sizes are anything to go by).
+Tap on the camera and then change the image format to RAW to capture much more visual data every time you press the shutter.

-The app brings Instagram levels of complexity to RAW editing, with a number of filters included and more available with a VSCO X subscription ($20 per year).
+The app brings great levels of complexity to RAW editing, with a number of filters included and more available with a VSCO X subscription.

-If you’re serious about your photography, you should be shooting RAW.
-Support for the format, which captures and retains more detail than lossy JPEG , means you can push your images further in post-production.
+If you’re serious about your photography, you should consider shooting in RAW.
+RAW captures more detail than a lossy JPEG , meaning you can push your images further in post-production.